Table of Contents

 – eliminate the odd spaces and blank entries.

-Advanced linters can not only format the code but check the code logic, for example, to find dependencies that occupy memory, are but never used.
+Advanced linters can not only format the code but check the code logic test data, for example, to find dependencies that occupy memory, are but never used.
 Some of them can find potential memory leaks, circular dependencies, incomplete calls and clumsy classes.

 There are many linters depending on your programming language.
 For example: ESLint, PC-Lint, Pylint, JSLint etc.